florianbrinkmann/lazy-loading-responsive-images/readme.txt

 **Fixed**

-* Replaced [] array syntax with traditional one, so it works again for PHP 5.3.
+* Replaced [] array syntax with traditional one, so it works with PHP 5.3 again.

 = 3.1.3 — 07.07.2017 =